 This year’s students are the fifteenth group of seventh graders to participate in the Bible Ceremony, but they are the sixteenth group to receive Bibles.
-During homecoming in the fall of 2006, the class of 2007 were surprised to be given Bibles.
+During homecoming in the fall of 2006, the class of 2005 was surprised and given Bibles.
 They had been eighth graders the year of the first Bible Ceremony and had missed out on receiving Bibles.
 Since then, seniors who entered Harding after seventh grade have been given Bibles in the fall of their senior year.

-Bibles for the ceremony are now funded by the Dr. Gaylon and Mrs. Deanna Smith Memorial Endowment Fund which was established in 2003.
+Bibles for the ceremony are now funded by the Dr. Gaylon and Mrs. Deanna Smith Memorial Endowment Fund, that was established in 2003.
 Dr. Smith was a board member of Harding Academy, and he and Mrs. Smith were great supporters of the school.
 Their two sons, Craig (‘92) and Keith (‘93) are Academy alumni.

 In the Bible Ceremony, seventh graders enter stage right and exit stage left, carrying brand new, shiny Bibles.
 At commencement in May, graduating seniors will mount the stage in the opposite direction, carrying Bibles that we hope are by then well worn and well-loved.